Orillusion/orillusion-web/docs/guide/core/object.md

 ## Add and Remove a Node

-To add a child node, you can use [addChild](/api/classes/Object3D#addchild) method To delete a child node, you can use [removeChild](/api/classes/Object3D#removeChild) method To remove a child node at a specific position, you can use [removeChildByIndex](/api/classes/Object3D#removeChildByIndex) method
+To add a child node, you can use [addChild](/api/classes/Object3D#addchild) method.
+To delete a child node, you can use [removeChild](/api/classes/Object3D#removeChild) method.
+To remove a child node at a specific position, you can use [removeChildByIndex](/api/classes/Object3D#removeChildByIndex) method.
-To remove this from the parent, you can use [removeFromParent](/api/classes/Object3D#removeFromParent) method To remove all child nodes, you can use [removeAllChild](/api/classes/Object3D#removeAllChild) method
+To remove this from the parent, you can use [removeFromParent](/api/classes/Object3D#removeFromParent) method.
+To remove all child nodes, you can use [removeAllChild](/api/classes/Object3D#removeAllChild) method.

 ```ts
 let parent = new Object3D();